SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
-* TODO if walls have an image as parent then they should use the parent's position and size
-* TODO darkness should be part of the map stack, with option to use map bounds or extend bounds.
+* DTT: darkness should be part of the map stack, with option to use map bounds or extend bounds.
 Only walls in same map stack should be considered.
-* TODO Key based movement for tokens
-* TODO Toggleable walls
+* DTT: Toggleable walls (workaround is to use separate walls element for each toggleable section)
+* DTT: When colouring lightsource area, clip the area using the walls.
+Would be best to do area painting from the darkness instance for this.
+* DTT: Darkness options panel could have list of all lightsources so they can be toggled on and off without having to find them in the element tree.
 * BUG: Some feats not applied when manually added (e.g. "Weapon Focus (Gore)" on Triceratops
 * Monster library needs to check for dupes and confirm replacement.
 * Show calculations for hit dice/hit points, abilities.
 Or use character panels for editing (which have info popups).